RustDT/RustDT/documentation/UserGuide.md

 A [Rust installation](http://www.rust-lang.org/install.html) is required for most IDE functionality.
 The path to the installation should be configured in the `Rust` preference page, accessed from the menu `Window / Preferences`.

 Additionally, for functionality such as code completion, you will need:
- * The Rust sources package.
+ * The [Rust sources package](https://www.rust-lang.org/downloads.html) (click "Source").
 This package is not included in the Rust intallation, so it must be obtained separately (see [this Rust bug](https://github.com/rust-lang/rust/issues/19535)).
 Configure the `Rust 'src' Directory` to point to the 'src' directory of this package.
  * The [Racer](https://github.com/phildawes/racer) tool.
 It is recommended to use the "Download" button in the preference page to have RustDT automatically download Racer (this will use `cargo install` - as such the Rust installation must already be configured).

 For functionality such as Outline/Quick-Outline and on-the-fly parsing errors, you will need the [Rainicorn](https://github.com/RustDT/Rainicorn) tool.
 Same as with Racer, you can use the "Download" button to install it.